Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ilich's day job is as a salesman for Coca-Cola - Photo: Mario Ilich

-Mario Ilich shared: “My day starts around 5am.
-I wake up, go to the gym for an hour, come home for breakfast and have to be at the office by 8am.
+Mario Ilich shared: “My day starts at around 5am.
+I wake up, go to the gym for an hour, then come home for breakfast and have to be at the office by 8am.
 I try to finish work by 5pm so I can get to the training ground, which starts at 6am.
 We train for about 2 hours and get home around 9pm.
 Then I go to bed to prepare for the same day the next day.”

 With four training sessions a week and matches on Saturdays, the lives of Auckland players revolve almost entirely around work and the pitch.
 This puts pressure not only on the players but also on their families and friends.